AntonioJesusGarciaNieto/TFG/Documentación/Análisis de artículos/Formato Markdown/Markdown_Análisis de The effect of batch size on the generalizability of the convolutional neural networks on a histopathology dataset.md

 # Análisis de "The effect of batch size on the generalizability of the convolutional neural networks on a histopathology dataset"

-El análisis de este paper estará dividido en tres campos:
+El análisis de este paper estará dividido en los siguientes campos:
  - Motivación
  - Dominio del problema
  - Metodología